-Field Description Role Select the role of the gateway for XAuth authentication.
-Possible values: Server (default value): The gateway requires a proof of au- Client: The gateway provides proof of authorisation.
+Field Description Description Enter a description for this XAuth profile.
+You can create up to 10 XAuth profiles with Role = Server and Mode = Local or Role = Client settings (see below).
+Role Select the role of the gateway for XAuth authentication.
+Possible values: • Server (default value): The gateway requires a proof of authorisation. • Client: The gateway provides proof of authorisation.
 Mode Only for Role = Server Select how authentication is carried out.
-Possible values: RADIUS (default value): Authentication is carried out via a Radius server.
-It is configured in the System Management->Remote Authentication->RADIUS menu and selected in the RADIUS Server Group ID field.
-Local: Authentication is carried out via a local list.
+Possible values: • RADIUS (default value): Authentication is carried out via a Radius server.
+It is configured in the System Management->Remote Authentication->RADIUS menu and selected in the RADIUS Server Group ID field. • Local: Authentication is carried out via a local list.
 Name Only for Role = Client Enter the authentication name of the client.
 Password Only for Role = Client Enter the authentication password.
-RADIUS Server Group ID Only for Role = Server Select the desired list in System Management->Remote Au- thentication->RADIUS configured RADIUS group.
+RADIUS Server Group ID Only for Role = Server Select the desired list in System Management->Remote Authentication->RADIUS configured RADIUS group.
 Users Only for Role = Server and Mode = Local If your gateway is configured as an XAuth server, the clients can be authenticated via a locally configured user list.
-Define the members of the user group of this XAUTH profile here by entering the authentication name of the client (Name) and the authentication password (Password).
-Add new members with Add .
+Define the members of the user group of this XAUTH profile here by entering the authentication name of the client (Name) and the

+Field Description authentication password ($\textbf{Password}$).
+Add new members with \textbf{Add} .
 There is no limitation for users per XAuth profile.

-14.1.5 IP Pools
+17.1.5 IP Pools